| Title: | Evolutionary Minimizer for R |

 consists of a penalty parameter multiplied by a measure of violation of the constraints.
 The penalty

-parameter is multiplied by a scale factor (see penalty_scale
+parameter is multiplied by a scale factor (see penalty_scale) at every iteration;

 positive (or negative in case of maximization) number if any of the constraints is violated;